sageserpent-open/NTestCaseBuilder/README.markdown

 The objective is for you to see some source code that uses NTestCaseBuilder to generate test cases.

 Our parameterised unit test simply takes a string as its parameter - for each string, it encodes it into the encoded format, then progressively decodes the format, checking the partially decoded result against the original string.
-We know how many steps the progressive decoding will take, because we can count the number of occurrances of each character in the original string in a histogram.
+We know how many steps the progressive decoding will take, because we can count the number of occurrences of each character in the original string in a histogram.

 Our API just needs to create an encoded representation from a string, and then allow progressive decoding.
 How about this:-